 By the way, cleaning and disinfection are not the same:

-- Cleaning involves removing germs, dirt, and impurities from surfaces.
-It does not kill germs, but it does reduce the number of germs on surfaces.
+• Cleaning involves removing germs, dirt, and impurities from surfaces.
+It does not kill germs but reduces the number of germs on surfaces.

-- Disinfecting means using chemicals registered with the Environmental Protection Agency to destroy germs/viruses on surfaces.
+• Disinfecting means using chemicals registered with the Environmental Protection Agency to destroy germs and viruses on surfaces.
 This is done after cleaning and can further reduce the risk of spreading infection.

 If you can, the easiest way to secure a room after someone in your household has contracted COVID-19 is to lock it down for a week, says Colleen McLaughlin, associate professor of epidemiology at Albany College. of Pharmacy and Health Sciences in Albany, New York.

-And while cleaning high-traffic surfaces to remove contaminants, dust, and debris is a necessary step in cleaning your home, you should still disinfect those surfaces from the novel coronavirus, which is why it is essential to know the ways on how to disinfect your house after covid.
+While cleaning high-traffic surfaces to remove contaminants, dust, and debris is a necessary step in cleaning your home, you should still disinfect those surfaces from the novel coronavirus.
+That is why it is essential to know how to disinfect your house after COVID-19.

 What Cleaning Products Kill the COVID-19?

-It’s not just about knowing how to disinfect your house after covid but making sure the products you use are effective enough for the job to be done.
+It’s not just about knowing how to disinfect your house after COVID-19 but also about making sure the products you use are effective enough to do the job.

-However, not all cleaning products are effective against all types of germs, so you need to know exactly which products kill COVID-19.
+However, not all cleaning products are effective against germs, so you need to know which products kill COVID-19.

-And while it’s essential to use effective anti-virus products, it’s also important to follow proper techniques for thorough disinfection of surfaces.
+While it’s essential to use effective anti-virus products, proper techniques for thorough surface disinfection are also important.

-The EPA recommends leaving the product wet on surfaces or objects for up to 10 minutes, which will kill 99.9% of germs.
+The EPA recommends leaving the product wet on surfaces or objects for 10 minutes, killing 99.9% of germs.

 If you don’t have disinfectant products on hand and can’t find them in stores, the CDC also offers instructions on how to make a homemade bleach-based disinfectant spray.

-And if you decide to use this product, be sure to wear gloves, open windows, and be careful, as bleach can damage or discolor sensitive surfaces.
+If you decide to use this product, wear gloves, open windows, and be careful, as bleach can damage or discolor sensitive surfaces.

-People can also become infected if they touch their eyes, nose, or mouth after coming into contact with surfaces infected with the virus.
+People can also become infected if they touch their eyes, nose, or mouth after contact with surfaces infected with the virus.

 1. Focus on High Traffic Areas

-You don’t need to clean your house the top to bottom each day, which is why we are here to guide you on how to disinfect your house after covid, but you should focus on disinfecting areas that are breeding grounds for germs.
+You don’t need to clean your house from top to bottom each day, which is why we are here to guide you on disinfecting your house after COVID-19, but you should focus on disinfecting areas that are breeding grounds for germs.

 Examples of the most common important items to disinfect include: